 In cross section spring and and autumn wood are very different. producing the ringed effect.
 Secondary phloem does not build up a thick layer because the cells are unthickened and are sooner or later crushed by the pressure of the expanding xylem tissue.
 This tension usually breaks down the epidermis too and its protective function is taken over by the phellum.
 This is a corky tissue formed from a layer of cortex which becomes meristematic.
 The phellum is a dead tissue and cuts off food from all tissues outside it.
 These tissues die and as a whole they form the bark of a tree.

 Stems frequently perform other functions in addition to or instead of their basic ones.
-The only thing to remember about a stem is that it is any part of the plant from which leaves, flowers, or buds grow, so that they can be very diverse indeed and may often quite strange (see Figures 5 and 6).
+The only thing to remember about a stem is that it is any part of the plant from which leaves, flowers, or buds grow, so that they can be very diverse indeed and may often quite strange (Fig 5 and 6).

 The chief modifications are concerned with food storage and vegetative reproduction.
 Runners are long thin stems which grow over the ground surface and produce new plants some distance from the parent.
 Strawberries reproduce rapidly in this way.
 Horizontally-growing underground stems are termed rhizomes.
 They may be food stores, as in irises, or merely reproductive shoots, as in some grasses and weeds, such as couch-grass and bindweed.